ScrappyHub/Core-platform/governance/CORE_PLATFORM_CONSTITUTION.md

 # 📜 CORE PLATFORM CONSTITUTION (CANONICAL)

 Authority Level: SUPREME PLATFORM LAW
-Enforcement Chain: GitHub → Systems (DB/RLS/Policies + Services) → Admin RPCs → UI
 Protected By: CORE Constitutional Stop Layer

-This Constitution defines:

-- CORE identity and scope
-- CORE ethical boundaries
-- CORE power limits
-- CORE curation & hosting doctrine
-- CORE anti-profiling and non-extractive infrastructure rules
-- CORE contributor enforcement expectations
+Enforcement: Git Governance → System Enforcement (DB/RLS/Policies/Services) → Audit-Logged Admin RPCs → UI

-If anything conflicts with this Constitution → this Constitution wins,
-unless the Stop Layer overrides it.
+If any behavior or document conflicts with this Constitution, this Constitution wins—unless the Stop Layer overrides it.

 Cross-Reference:
-- `CORE_CONSTITUTIONAL_STOP_LAYER.md`
+- CORE_CONSTITUTIONAL_STOP_LAYER.md
-- `CORE_GOVERNANCE_INDEX_CHAIN_OF_AUTHORITY.md`
+- CORE_GOVERNANCE_INDEX_CHAIN_OF_AUTHORITY.md

 ---

-## 🧭 CORE IDENTITY
+## 1) CORE IDENTITY

-CORE is a governed meta-infrastructure business that provides:
+CORE is governed meta-infrastructure that provides:

-- Platform tooling
-- Compliance & governance frameworks
-- Trust-first operational primitives
+- Project/workspace isolation (tenant boundaries)
+- Engine registration and lifecycle control
+- Deterministic execution orchestration
+- Artifact storage, sealing, replay, and verification
+- Access control, entitlements, and quotas
+- Audit logging and compliance enforcement
-- Curated enablement (what CORE will support/host/ship)
+- Curated enablement: what CORE will host/support/ship

-CORE does not sell identity access, does not run surveillance capitalism, and does not permit hidden policy changes.
+CORE is not a surveillance platform, not an ad-tech platform, and not an identity monetization business.

 ---

-## 🧾 GIT-LOCKED SOVEREIGNTY
+## 2) GIT-LOCKED SOVEREIGNTY

-If a rule is not in GitHub governance files → it has **no legal standing** inside CORE.

-All enforceable authority must live in:

-- GitHub governance files
-- Governed policy definitions (RLS/policies where applicable)
-- Canonical service enforcement rules
-- Audit-logged admin RPCs
+A rule has authority inside CORE only if it is written in Git-governed law files (or enforced system policies derived from them).

+No silent policy changes exist.
+No UI behavior overrides law.
+No undocumented “operational exceptions” exist.

 ---

-## ⚙️ NO UNLIMITED POWER
+## 3) NO UNLIMITED POWER

-No admin, founder, developer, contractor, service account, or system may bypass governance.
+No founder, admin, developer, contractor, service account, or system actor may bypass governance.

-Power must always be:
+All privileged power must be:

-✅ Logged
+- Logged (append-only)
-✅ Audited
+- Attributed to an identity
-✅ Role-scoped
+- Role-scoped
-✅ Time-bounded where possible
-✅ Reversible where possible

-Cross-Reference:
-- `CORE_CONSTITUTIONAL_STOP_LAYER.md`
+- Reviewable
-- `CORE_FOUNDER_PROTECTION_AND_SUCCESSION.md`
+- Revocable where possible

 ---

-## 🚫 ANTI-PROFILING & NON-IDENTITY SORTING LAW
+## 4) ANTI-PROFILING & NON-EXTRACTIVE DOCTRINE

-CORE prohibits profiling, ranking, targeting, or discovery sorting by:
+CORE prohibits profiling, ranking, targeting, or discovery sorting by protected attributes, including but not limited to:

-- Race
-- Ethnicity / national origin
-- Skin color
+- Race, ethnicity, national origin, skin color
 - Religion
 - Political belief
-- Gender identity
-- Sexual orientation
+- Gender identity, sexual orientation
-- Immigration status
-- Family structure
+- Immigration status, disability, family structure
-- Disability

-✅ Never required
-✅ Never inferred
-✅ Never ranked
-✅ Never targeted

-CORE may provide tools for **safety**, **compliance**, and **consent** —
-not identity exploitation.
+CORE may support safety and compliance tools, but never identity exploitation.

 ---

-## 🧠 CONSENT-FIRST DATA DOCTRINE
+## 5) CONSENT-FIRST DATA DOCTRINE

 CORE must not introduce:
 - Invisible tracking
 - Fingerprinting
 - Shadow analytics
-- Third-party data resale paths
+- Third-party resale paths

-Any analytics or telemetry must be:
+Telemetry/analytics, if any, must be:

-✅ Explicitly disclosed
+- Explicitly disclosed
-✅ Consent-gated (where applicable)
-✅ Minimal and purpose-bound
+- Purpose-bound and minimal
+- Consent-gated where applicable
-✅ Auditable and removable
+- Auditable and removable

 ---

-## 🧱 CURATION & ENABLEMENT DOCTRINE
+## 6) CURATION & ENABLEMENT DOCTRINE

-CORE may refuse to host, enable, or support systems that require:
+CORE may refuse to host/enable/support systems that require:
 - Surveillance capitalism
 - Demographic targeting
-- Ad-tech extraction
 - Dark patterns
-- Monetization that relies on harm, coercion, or unsafe users
+- Monetization dependent on harm, coercion, or unsafe use

-CORE is permitted to curate and enforce its standards as a condition of participation.

-(Platform-specific curation rules can be added as canonical appendices.)
+Participation is conditional on compliance with CORE law.

 ---

-## 🛑 GOVERNANCE-BREAKING EVENT
+## 7) GOVERNANCE-BREAKING EVENT

 Any attempt to:
 - Disable governance enforcement
-- Introduce shadow power
+- Add shadow power or hidden privileges
-- Add profiling fields
+- Add profiling fields/pipelines
-- Add silent tracking
+- Add hidden tracking
-- Rewrite law without Git record
+- Modify law without Git history

 …is a Governance-Breaking Event and triggers:
 - Immediate rollback where possible
 - Privilege revocation
 - Forensic audit
-- Permanent record in governance logs
+- Permanent audit record

 ---

 ## ✅ RATIFICATION

 Ratified by:

-- CORE Founder
+- CORE Constitutional Stop Layer
-- CORE Governance Framework
+- CORE Governance Index Chain of Authority
 - First Public Deployment